myinan/myinan/README.md

 <a href="https://github.com/myinan"><img src="https://readme-typing-svg.demolab.com?font=Fira+Code&weight=500&size=22&pause=1000&color=F85D7F&random=false&width=550&lines=An+aspiring+frontend+web+developer.;Building+frontend+solutions+with+React." alt="myinan" /></a>

 ### About Me:
 Hi!
-I'm Yasir, a self-taught frontend web developer passionate about building dynamic and responsive web applications.
+I'm Yasir.
+I'm a web developer passionate about building dynamic and responsive web applications.
 Starting as a hobby, my interest in web development quickly grew into a professional pursuit, and I have taken the initiative to master JavaScript and React through self-directed learning.
 My journey has been fueled by curiosity and a love for coding, leading me to create a variety of projects that showcase my skills and dedication.
 You can take a look at these projects from the links below.
 I'm excited to continue growing as a developer and contributing to innovative web solutions.

 You can also view my CV [here](https://github.com/myinan/my-cv-repo/blob/main/myinan_cv.pdf).